purpleteam-labs/purpleteam-doc/local/local-workflow.md

 # local workflow

+Make sure you have been through the [set-up](/local/local-setup.md) page and followed all the steps before working through this workflow page.

 # Emulating the AWS Lambda service

 Leaving `docker stats` running in a terminal is often useful to see which containers are running and how much work they're doing.